-Battling substance abuse and addiction is a struggle that is extremely difficult to face on your own, and is never encouraged.
+Battling substance abuse and addiction is a struggle that is extremely difficult to face on your own.
 Entering a drug or alcohol treatment center is the first step in the process, and we strive to include families in the treatment process as much as our client is interested in.
 Typically in treatment environments, patients are constantly surrounded by other recovering addicts and alcoholics, as well as supportive staff members, many of whom are in recovery themselves.
 It is even encouraged, once you complete an addiction treatment program, to develop your own support system of people you care about that are supportive of your recovery.

 What is Family Behavior Therapy (FBT)?